saucelabs/sauce-school/codelabs/Module1_APITesting.md

 <img src="assets/API1.01A.png" alt="What's an API" width="550"/>

-#### Dissecting the App
+#### Web Services and APIs
 The Uber mobile application consists of multiple web services that in turn connect to different platforms and data services in order to provide the user with the best ride-share experience.

-Each individual action a user performs in the app equates to an individual web service—and each web service interacts with one another in harmony in what's known as a **microservice reference architecture** (This is a huge software development topic but if you wish to learn more about microservices, visit [this link](https://12factor.net/) and [this link](https://martinfowler.com/articles/microservices.html)).
+Building an app with **microservices** means that you develop a set of several smaller individual services, which each run their own separate process, and communicate information between one another (usually using an API) to form a unified app.
+This is known as a **microservice reference architecture** (To learn more about microservices, visit [The Twelve-Factor App](https://12factor.net/) and this [microservices article](https://martinfowler.com/articles/microservices.html) by Martin Fowler).

-In this application model APIs are super important because they are typically the primary method for *service to service* and *user to service* communication.
+In this application model APIs are important because they are typically the way that the microservices communicate with *service to service* and *user to service* communication.
 In other words, the way you search for a location, choose the type of ride you want, pay for a ride, and rate the driver are all separate web services that communicate with one another through APIs.

-#### So What Does an API Look Like?
+#### What Does an API Look Like?

 Let's take a close look at a common service action made in the background, or "under the hood", of the Uber mobile application.

-When you need to search for a vehicle in Uber, it usually goes like this:
+When you need to search for a vehicle in Uber, you would usually perform the following actions:

 1. You open the app
 2. Select a destination
 3. Choose a ride/car type
 4. Select 'search for ride'.

 Below is how Uber translates that user input data so that it can add it to an API HTTP call:

 * `token`: this equates to your login credentials in the form of a token that proves you are who you say you are
 * `latitude` and `longitude`: the physical latitude and longitude of your mobile device's current location

-Here's what the formatted URL ends up looking like:
+Here's what the formatted URL request looks like:

 ```http
 https://api.uber.com/v1/products?server_token=[token]&latitude=40.6797300818661&longitude=-73.9639477463489